MichaelKim/lyra/README.md

 - Uncontrolled to controlled component warning
   - On song item edit, switching focus for the first time
+- Sorting by duration doesn't work
+- Sorting by name should ignore punctuation (like brackets)

 Youtube:

 - New sidebar item: "YouTube"
   - Playing
-    - Streams a youtube song
+    - Save song to library
+    - Skip to next / previous
+    - Show several related songs
+  - Song item
+    - Add options
-    - Option to add to library
+      - Add to library

 Long term features: